-I have done a lot of public speaking this year, from conference keynotes to CNBC.
+I have done a lot of public speaking in recent years, from conference keynotes to CNBC.

 I am often asked: "What is your camera setup?
 How does it look so good?
 And how are you maintaining natural eye contact?"

 Whether you appear in media, video conference calls, or live or pre-recorded webinars, the way you appear on camera has never been more crucial.
 Even before the pandemic, there was an increased trend towards video conferencing apps like Zoom, FaceTime, Google Meet, Skype, and Microsoft Teams — and this shift is here to stay.

 Tools to improve your Zoom setup

 Zoom launched in 2011, but it only became a household name during the pandemic.
 Whether you're working from home, in an office, or a hybrid of both, it's crucial to have a high-quality Zoom setup for business calls — this means proper lighting setup, and the best video and audio quality.

 Here is the tech that I use in my home office to make sure all my Zoom meetings are technically flawless.
 There are no affiliate links, just the gear I use every day.

 The most important ingredient is not your camera.
 It is your lighting.